theKIEgit/frameworks_and_languages_module/docs/introduction.md

 ### How will we learn

 1. Focus on a business engineering problem with real industry tools
-    * Hand on each week with a range of tools
+    * Hands-on each week with a range of tools
 2. Discussion
     * Real engineers can discuss/reason about technology
     * (Hack time, coffee-area chat)